Advancing Knowledge

 • Regular participation at local and state level via organizations like ATAC,

-• Daily posting on social media to advocate for science or research-based solutions.
+• Daily posting on social media to provide tips for followers as well as advocate for research-based solutions to mental health and addiction issues.

-• Networking with local treatment centers, sober living facilities, and clinicians to raise the bar for “level of care” standards.
+• Collaboration with local treatment centers, sober living facilities, and clinicians to improve the standard of care.

 We have a number of ideas for research projects, presentations, and community level interventions.
 We are open to partnering with community groups, such as local government and law enforcement.
 And we are building partnerships with other treatment facilities.